 As a nine-year-old I was already too old for the comic if I’m completely honest, evidenced by the ABC collection and some very simplistic puzzles such as Henry the Green Engine highlighting other green things the younger readers were meant to identify.
 I just ignored these and kept to the stories, editorials and letters page, as well as the middle-page spread below.
 But for the target audience they brought a level of interactivity to the comic and this is something the modern version continues.

-The middle pages of my #1 are missing so this is from the only other issue I kept (#31) which was the second Christmas issue and the one I got my drawing published in.
-The middle pages had very simplistic questions about what could be seen in the picture but the reason it’s missing from my first issue is because they could be cut out and put on the wall, issue after issue creating one long drawing around the Island of Sodor, wrapping its way around our bedrooms.
-There are plenty of such pages in the new one.
+The middle pages of my #1 are missing so this is from the only other issue I kept (#31) which was the second Christmas issue and the one I had my drawing published in.
+The middle pages had very simplistic questions about what could be seen in the picture but the reason it’s missing from my first issue is because they could be cut out and hung on the wall, issue after issue creating one long drawing around the Island of Sodor, wrapping its way around our bedrooms.

 There may not be murals but there are plenty of CGI shots from the show used for spot-the-difference pages, mazes, pin-ups, puzzles and so much more.
 Even the competition in #800 reminded me of the one we got in #1.
 Thomas & Friends may look very different from the Marvel comic on first glance but take a closer look and it’s a very natural progression.
 In fact, I’d go so far as to say I’m surprised just how much it’s kept to the original ideas.

 But I am clearly not the target audience so the final word has to go to the little person I bought it for, my friend’s baby boy, Ollie.
 As you can see, he’s clearly very happy with the gifts that came with it.
 In fact, three months before his third birthday he saw them and came out with, “Thomas the train”, which he’s never said before!
-A very cute moment I have to say.
+A very cute moment.

 So there you go, if you have a young child in your life who watches Thomas & Friends on TV this is a top comic magazine for them.
 Usually £4.99 every four weeks, #800 is £5.99 but then again you are getting a toy which is normally a fiver on its own (and by the looks of it #801 has one too).
 It’s available online but everywhere I looked was charging around £10.00 for it because of bulky postage, but you’ll find it in most newsagents and supermarkets easily enough.